 28 Jun Who’s Responsible in Love?

 A dear friend, many years ago, said to me, “do you realize you are playing the victim right now?”
 I had no idea what he meant, and truth be told, I was pretty insulted.
 I thought, “I’m a strong woman and I can do practically anything in life and he’s telling me I’m a victim?!”
-I was shocked and as I opened up and listened a bit more and I vaguely saw that there might be a bit of truth in his words.
+I was shocked and as I opened up and listened a bit more, I vaguely saw there might be a bit of truth in his words.
 And, I didn’t really get it.

 The years rolled on and then I did some powerful work that revealed many of the ways I play the victim role in life.
 I saw how I unconsciously blamed other people for things that didn’t “work” in my life.
 When confronted with a challenge with another person, I now ask, how am I 100% responsible for this situation showing up?
 By the way, to my conscious mind, it can often seem like it’s entirely the other person’s “fault”!
 In any case, I ask that question – a question completely opposite of the one I would ask as the victim.
 As the victim, I would have asked “why is he doing this to me?” or “why is this happening to me?”